 - Life Insurance Can Provide Leverage Against Income Taxes.
 Converting your traditional IRA to a Roth IRA can be a great way to enhance your legacy plan, by providing an income taxfree asset to beneficiaries.
 A downside of this strategy is that income taxes will be due in the year of the conversion.
 An alternative plan to the Roth conversion idea would be to purchase a life insurance policy with annual IRA distributions.
 These taxable distributions could then be used to pay the annual premiums on a permanent life insurance policy.
 Life insurance is a unique asset class that provides an immediate leveraged income tax free death benefit.
 In addition, some policies will allow for the purchase of a longterm care rider which can provide for an income-tax free acceleration of the death benefit should nursing home, assisted living, or home health care be needed prior to death. - Reinvest Distributions in a Taxable Account for Step-Up at Death.
 Another way to help with income taxes as assets are passed to the next generation is to take the withdrawals and reinvest into a taxable account.
 By doing this, upon your passing, your beneficiaries could receive a step up in the cost basis if the assets have appreciated.
-For example, if you reinvest
+For example, if you reinvest your distributions into stocks for \$10 a share, that would set the cost basis at \$10.
+If the stock appreciates to \$20 a share by the time of your death, instead of paying tax on the \$10 of appreciation, your beneficiaries would receive the stepped-up cost basis - the new fair market value of \$20 share.

-2 Qualified withdrawals from designated Roth accounts are available after 5 years and age 59 1⁄2, disability or death.
-In addition, balances in designated Roth accounts are included in the plan's required minimum distributions.
+&lt;sup>2 Qualified withdrawals from designated Roth accounts are available after 5 years and age 59 1⁄2, disability or death.
 Designated Roth accounts can be rolled over directly to a Roth IRA after separation from service (or other triggering event), however, the 5-year period does not carry over into the Roth IRA.